guhakashyap/orky-artifishul-intelligence/README.md

 * **Krork-HRM (krork-hrm/):** A from-scratch implementation of the Hierarchical Reasoning Model (HRM) architecture, featuring brain-inspired hierarchical processing with high-level Warboss planning and low-level Boyz execution.
 The Krork-HRM is like the ancient Krork intelligence from before the fall - super-intelligent, hierarchical, and capable of complex reasoning with minimal training data!

+* **RNN Waaagh (rnn/):** A from-scratch implementation of Recurrent Neural Networks with RNN, LSTM, and GRU variants, featuring sequential memory processing and bidirectional attention.
+The RNN Waaagh is like having Ork boyz who remember things in order and pass information down the line - each boy remembers what happened before and combines it with new information!

 ### **Key Differences: Orky vs Humie Comparison Table**

 | **Orky Name** | **Architecture** | **Orky Description** | **Humie Description** | **Best For** | **Complexity** |